Testimonio

 And set up over his head his accusation written, This Is Jesus The King Of The Jews.

-There are over 40 miracles recorded in the gospels.
-But the common miracle listed across all four gospels is the feeding of the 5,000 people (Matthew 14:13–21; Mark 6:31–44; Luke 9:12–17; John 6:1–14).
+There are over 40 miracles recorded in the gospels, but only one appears in all four: the feeding of the 5,000 (Matthew 14:13–21; Mark 6:31–44; Luke 9:12–17; John 6:1–14).

 When Jesus heard of it, he departed thence by ship into a desert place apart: and when the people had heard thereof, they followed him on foot out of the cities.